suvam0451/dhaaga/README.md

 ## ✨ Features

-- ☂️ Supports your favourite SNS software. *No favourites!*
+- ☂️ Supports your favourite SNS software.¹
 - ☕  Nice, almost like warm and cozy feel to it <-- *(What the users say, not me)* 😙
 - 🧐  Super Smart!
-Knows your friend network and hashtags.
+Syncs your friend network and hashtags offline.
-- 🦉  Dark mode by default. *Hoot?
-Hoot?*
+- 🦉  Dark mode by default.
+- 👌  Fully Operable with One-Hand.
-- 🏕️ Offline Support. *Download and view posts offline.* ¹
+- 🏕️  Offline Support. *Download and view posts offline.* ²
 - ☄️  Many unique client-side extra features.
-- 🥳  Fun, Free (💰)² and FOSS.
+- 🥳  Fun, Free (💰)³ and FOSS.

-> ¹ WIP.
-Dhaaga uses Realm for superior offline support.<br/>
+> ¹ No bridging involved<br/>
+> ² Work in progress.<br/>
-> ² A little bit of self-promo sometimes 😉
+> ³ A little bit of self-promo sometimes 😉

 > [!TIP]
-> Dhaaga won't be able to offer 100% feature parity *(like your
+> Dhaaga does not offer 100% feature parity *(unlike your
-> instance website or a dedicated client app)*.<br/>
+> instance website or a dedicated client app)* with your instance software.<br/>
 >
-> Weigh the pros and cons, or use it as a companion app ☃️.
-If you miss any
+> Weigh the pros and cons, or use it as a companion app ☃️.<br/>
+>
-> specific feature, just hit me up!
+> If you miss any specific feature, just hit me up!

-## Guides
+## 📜 Guides

 - [Development Guide](https://dhaaga.app/docs/guides/development/using-expo)
 - [Compile from Source](https://dhaaga.app/docs/guides/compiling/using-expo)
 - Help With Translation *(Will be available around end of Oct 2024)*

-## About
+## 💁 About

 Dhaaga is a solo indie project that I work on during my leisure time.

-I built it for casual users like me, who might value having all their accounts in one app, or prefer the SNS-friendly mobile interface offered by Dhaaga *(instead of separate websites/apps/PWAs)*.
+I built it for casual users like me, who like having all their accounts in one app,<br/>
+or prefer the SNS-friendly mobile interface offered by Dhaaga *(instead of separate websites/apps/PWAs)*.

-If you liked the app, feel free to drop by and say hi.
-I like meeting new people and would love to hear how Dhaaga has benefited your online experience. 🤗
+If you liked the app, feel free to drop by and say hi.<br/> I like meeting new people and would love to hear how Dhaaga has added fun to your online experience. 🤗

 [Mastodon](https://mastodon.social/@suvam) | [Bluesky](https://bsky.app/profile/suvam.io)